 Saturday-Sunday upon reservation only

-13) Last call is 30 minutes before the bar closes;
+13) Last call is 30 minutes before the bar closes/event is scheduled to end;

 14) The music must be turned down 15 minutes before the bar closes;